n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 - Flexible & Convenient
 - Enable Freedom to Reimagine

-^ We're going to explore function's from their basics variants to more complex iterations
+^ We are going to build our understanding together

+^ from basics, we will add to our knowledge and see how Kotlin functions enable a great developer experience

 ___